 As I spent the afternoon painting (which is a cathartic experience for me so I’m not sure why I put it off so much) I realized that home repair is a lot like life.
 We have these places inside ourselves that need attention but we put it off, fearing it will be too painful or take too long or bring up stuff we aren’t sure we can deal with.
 But when parts of us start hanging out at the seams, the day of reckoning comes.
 The irony is that we’re always better after we address our hidden selves and then we wonder why in the heck we waited so long!

 Are there places in your life that need sorting out?
 The Widows’ Recovery System can help.
-Visit AWidowsTale.com and sign up for a free sacred support call.
+Sign up now for a free sacred support call.